beenbiishop/cs3500-assignment8/README.md

 library.
 We guarantee support for "PNG", "JPG/JPEG", and "BMP" images.
 The program will automatically detect the format to save to/load from based on the file extension.

-We have provided two test images located in the `res` folder named `ExampleImage.ppm` and `ExampleImage2.png`.
-We have also processed this image with all available commands to visualize transformations without running the program and saved them to the subfolder `res/processed` . `ExampleImage.ppm` was created by Smita Rosemary, and has been used with her permission. `ExampleImage2.png` was created by Ben Bishop, and has been used with his permission.
+We have provided three test images located in the `res` folder named `ExampleImage.ppm`, `ExampleImage2.png`, and `ExampleImage3.png`.
+We have also processed this image with all available commands to visualize transformations without running the program and saved them to the subfolder `res/processed`
+. `ExampleImage.ppm` was created by Smita Rosemary, and has been used with her permission. `ExampleImage2.png` and `ExampleImage3.png` were created by Ben Bishop, and have been used with his permission.

+In the command line interface and the script file interface, the user can specify a mask to perform a transformation only on certain areas of the source image.
+More information on this can be found in the [USEME.md](USEME.md) file, but an example for each supported transformation is located in the `res/masked` folder with the `ExampleMask1.png` mask appled to the `ExampleImage3.png` image.
+The `ExampleMask1.png` mask was created by Ben Bishop, and has been used with his permission.

 ## How to Use